-The response brief must contain a concise statement of the material facts cited by the movant as to which the non-movant contends a genuine issue does exist.
-Each fact in dispute must be numbered, must refer with particularity to those portions of the record upon which the non-movant relies, and must state the number of the movant's fact that is disputed.
-All material facts set forth in the moving party's brief will be deemed undisputed unless specifically controverted.
+The response brief must contain a statement of the material facts cited by the movant as to which the non-movant contends a genuine issue does exist.
+Each fact in dispute must state the number of the movant's fact that is disputed and must refer with particularity either to (1) those portions of the record upon which the non-movant relies or (2) the portion of the party's argument showing that the materials the movant cited do not establish the absence of a genuine dispute.
+All material facts set forth in the moving party's brief may be deemed undisputed unless specifically controverted.
 The response brief may set forth additional facts other than those which respond to the movant's brief which the non-movant contends are material to the resolution of the motion.
 Each additional fact must be lettered and must refer with particularity to those portions of the record upon which the non-movant relies.

-The reply brief must contain a concise statement of those facts set forth in the response which the movant disputes or to which the movant asserts an objection.
-Each fact must be lettered, must refer with particularity to those portions of the record upon which the movant relies, and must state the letter of the non-movant's fact.
-All material facts set forth in the response will be deemed undisputed unless specifically controverted.
+Unless a hearing is set, the reply brief must contain a statement of those facts set forth in the response which the movant disputes or to which the movant asserts an objection.
+Each fact must state the letter of the non-movant's fact and must refer with particularity to either (1) those portions of the record upon which the movant relies or (2) the portion of the party's argument showing that the materials the non-movant cited do not establish the absence or presence of a genuine dispute All material facts set forth in the response may be deemed undisputed unless specifically controverted.